 1630 hours Nepal time - Adventure Consultants

 the Adventure Consultants expedition teams' progress off the mountain.

 members will take a well deserved rest, and may all be able to descend

 1050 hours Nepal time - Guy Cotter, Adventure Consultants

-to achieve the Grand Slam!
-He has now climbed all of the Seven Summits
+in the world to achieve the Grand Slam!
+He has now climbed all of

-), and this is Bill and Pasang's second Everest summit.
+overall ), and this is Bill and Pasang's second Everest summit.
 Our

 Thursday 16 May: 1010 hours Nepal time - Guy